zenololtan/zenololtan/README.md

 ### Hello world!:earth_africa:

-I'm Zeno and currently studying software engineering at [Codam](https://www.codam.nl/en/), [(part of the 42 networ)k](https://42.fr/en/network-42/).
+I'm Zeno and currently studying software engineering at [Codam](https://www.codam.nl/en/), [(part of the 42 networ)](https://42.fr/en/network-42/).

 Software engineering has always been a big part of my life!
 As in, I have utilized software like youtube, streaming platforms and games my whole life:woozy_face:.

-Now I have finaly started my journey behind the scenes of all this wonderfull tech and hopefully I can contribute some cool things to this community!:smiley::v::sparkles:
+Now I have finaly started my journey behind the scenes of all this wonderfull tech and hopefully I can contribute some cool things to this community!:v::smiley::sparkles:

 I post projects completed at codam and personal projects, which are written in: